 2.1 The legal dimension of cybersecurity is key to ensuring that people from all nations retain trust in the use of ICTs.

 2.2 The HLEG Report 2008 stated that Pillar 1 of the GCA sought to promote cooperation and provide strategic advice to the ITU Secretary-General on legislative responses to address evolving legal issues in cybersecurity, including how criminal activities committed over ICTs could be dealt with through legislation in an internationally compatible manner.
 The discussions noted that ITU could elaborate strategies for the development of model cybercrime legislation as guidelines.
-The Report recommended relevant regional initiatives as references, including but not limited to the Council of Europe's Convention on Cybercrime of 2001.

 Evolution of the legal landscape since 2008

 2.3 Regional organizations have developed numerous conventions, declarations, agreements, and guidelines after 2008 on cybersecurity (See Annex 1).
-As mentioned above, more than 125 countries have signed and/or ratified different cybersecurity and cybercrime conventions, declarations, guidelines, or agreements, which has, to some extent, resulted in fragmentation and diversity at the international level.
+As mentioned above, more than 125 countries have signed and/or ratified different cybersecurity and cybercrime conventions, declarations, guidelines, or agreements, which has, , resulted in fragmentation and diversity at the international level.

 2.4 There have been suggestions for a more globally coordinated and structured response to address the wide range of challenges relating to global cybersecurity, and also for any guidelines on legal measures to include principles for harmonizing laws on several global issues.
 Additionally, some have suggested to develop principles for formulating an international framework for cyberspace for the purpose of global coordination.
+In an interconnected and interdependent world the need for an universal international legal instrument for countering cross-border criminal ICT use is becoming apparent.
+Existing regional documents, including the Council of Europe's Convention on Cybercrime (2001), only add to competition and lead to fragmentation of countries’ positions at the international level.
+The most optimal solution is the adoption of a universal international legal act under the auspices of the UN.
+Draft United Nations Convention on Cooperation in Combating Information Crimes was submitted to the Secretary-General of the United Nations of on 16 October 2017 and currently is an official document.

 Legal measures and new technologies

-2.5 The Council of Europe Convention on Cybercrime is based on cyber conducts in the late 1990s.
+2.5 .
 Some experts have suggested that new technology and methods of conducts in cyberspace with criminal intent should be covered by criminal law.
 Many countries have adopted or are preparing for new laws covering some of those conducts.
 Some examples of recent and emerging technologies and trends which could potentially impact legal measures are set out below:

 a.
 Global cyberattacks

 Global cyberattacks against critical communications and information infrastructures are emerging as a national security threat.
 Governments, international organizations, and private institutions have all been targets of global cyberattacks.
 Some experts suggest, therefore, that global efforts to harmonize legal measures in various areas should include cybersecurity related aspects.
+In this regard, Member States recognize the use of ICTs for criminal purposes, including related to an illegal access to computer information as well as development, use and dissemination of malware, pose a security threat in information space.
+Absence of a universally recognized international legal mechanism for de-anonymization of the information space plays a key negative role in the evolving situation

 b.
 Criminal conducts in social networks

 There are calls for measures for countering illegal conducts, such as hate speech, in social networks.
 New initiatives have emerged – such as the Global Internet Forum to Counter Terrorism partnership between the UN and technology companies Facebook, Microsoft, Twitter, and YouTube – to address such issues.

+It is also essential to counteract public dissemination of, under the guise of reliable information, deliberately false information about circumstances threatening life and security of citizens or resulting in serious consequences.

 c.
 Internet of Things (IoT)